nickdrummond/star-wars-ontology/docs/modelling principles.md

 [back to index](index.md)

 ## References

-- all individuals should have an appropriate "seeAlso" reference to Wookipedia
+- should use `seeAlso` to reference all Individuals in Wookipedia
-- all non-obvious Classes should also reference Wookipedia
+- should reference all non-obvious Classes in Wookipedia

-## Tense
-- properties should be in past tense "A long time ago..."

 ## Properties

+- should name properties in past tense "A long time ago..."
 - should be used more than once otherwise they need reviewing
 - should be asserted in one direction, inverses being inferred - eg "after"

+## Disjoints/differentFrom

+- should have top level disjoints to assist clean modelling and aid property use consistency checking
+- should not use differentFrom because of its impact on [performance](performance.md)

+## Negation

+- should use negation sparingly as it is a strong assertion at risk of being wrong - eg "no survivors"

+    not (survivedBy some (Tusken_Raider and (from value Tusken_Raider_camp)))

 ## Event focussed

+* should provide a `year` for all named events, if known
+  * negative numbers are BBY, positive are ABY
+- may attach involvement to an event to the `Actor`, if there is no natural named Event to use

+    Ochi -> participatedIn some (Murder
+    and (deathOf some (parentOf value Rey)))

+###  Timeline

-- Named events should be placed in the timeline where possible using `eventB after eventA`
+- should place events in the timeline using `eventB after eventA`, if known
+- should use `someTimeAfter` when larger time gaps between events (eg between series)
-- Named events within other events using `subX during X` - not other way round
+- should use `during` between named events - not its inverse
-- Use `included` in subclass of event if its not worth naming
+- should use `included` in subclassOf restrictions on event if its not worth naming

-- assertions about involvement attached to the Event, not the person (unless the event is not worth naming)
-- All named events should have a `year` if known
+    Escape_from_the_Garbage_Compactor -> included some(Attack
+    and (participant some Dianoga)
+    and (survivedBy value Luke_Skywalker))

 ## People

-- property assertions between people on the one it affects most - eg `Luke trainedBy Obi-wan` unless an Event is called for
+- should assert relations between people on the one it affects most - eg `Luke trainedBy Obi-wan` unless an `Event` is called for
-- should all have at least one Role (whether or not in an organisation)
+- should all have at least one `Role` (whether or not in an organisation)

 ## from (where born/grew up)

-- Use `from` at instance level where people originate
+- should use `from` at instance level where people originate
-- Use `homeworld` on Planets/Moons for a weaker reference to species (also works with modularisation as species are Classes).
+- should use `homeworld` on Planets/Moons for a weaker reference to species (also works with modularisation as species are Classes).
-- Use `livedIn` for any other location someone spent their time
+- should use `livedIn` for any other location someone spent their time

 ## The Force